 Uniform is strictly enforced.
 It consists of a traditional blazer with the school badge, House tie, and grey trousers or skirt.
 The school takes pride in appearance, and students are expected to wear the uniform correctly at all times, including on the journey to and from school.

 The Sixth Form centre has its own identity but remains integrated into the House system.
-With approximately 240 students, it is large enough to offer a wide range of A-levels but small enough to offer personal support.
+With approximately 240 students, it is large enough to includes A-levels but small enough to offer personal support.

-In 2024, A-level results were mixed.
-Ranked 1,611th in England for A-level outcomes (FindMySchool ranking), the Sixth Form sits in the national lower band.
-The percentage of grades at A*-B was 43%, compared to the England average of 47%.
-However, 16.5% of grades were A*-A.
+In the 2025 A-level dataset, results were mixed.
+Ranked 1,221st out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), the Sixth Form sits in the national middle band.
+The percentage of grades at A*-B was 50%, while 20% of grades were A*-A.

 Entry requires meeting specific GCSE grade thresholds.
 External applicants are welcome, and the Sixth Form attracts students from other local schools, adding to the diversity of the cohort.